-The program allocates sufficient staff and fiscal resources to accomplish the systemic advocacy priorities adopted by the program.
-These resources constitute a significant portion of the program’s overall resources and do not put the agency in conflict with any IRS rules and regulations.
+The P&A allocates sufficient staff and fiscal resources to accomplish the systemic/impact advocacy priorities it adopts.
+These resources constitute a significant portion of the P&A’s overall resources and do not conflict with any IRS rules and regulations.

-Interagency collaborative arrangements reflect program priorities.
+Any interagency collaborative arrangements reflect program priorities.

+P&As prioritize empowering and being advised by people with disabilities directly affected by the intended systemic activities at all stages.
+Intentionally planning partnerships with clients, client communities, and other diverse allies should be an evident focus for systemic advocacy activities.

+P&As seek to addresses the intersectional discrimination that many people with disabilities experience, and the root causes of disparities faced by disabled people who have been and remain excluded and discriminated against, including BIPOC, LGBTQIA+ people, and other oppressed groups.

-The program takes a leadership role in its state on the systems issue(s) of its choice, and is a presence or resource in the public policy arena on systemic issues identified in its annual goals and priorities and/or strategic planning.
+The P&A takes a role in its state on the systemic issue(s) of its choice, as identified in annual goals and priorities and/or strategic planning, and is a presence or resource in the public policy arena on these issues.

-The program has a policy or procedure regarding cases in which the program itself is a named plaintiff in system reform litigation, which addresses issues such as who authorizes such litigation on behalf of the program and who makes decisions for the program in its role as the legal client.
+The P&A has a policy or procedure regarding cases in which it is a named plaintiff in systemic reform/impact litigation, that addresses issues such as who authorizes such litigation on behalf of the P&A and who makes decisions for the P&A in its role as the legal client.

-Staff are trained to identify systemic and legal issues throughout all levels of intervention at the P&A.
+Staff are trained to identify systemic and legal impact issues, including seeing the impact from a racial and intersectionality lens, throughout all levels of intervention at the P&A.

-Systems Advocacy
+The P&A is informed by, and seeks to represent and/or work in concert with, a variety of clients and allies, including BIPOC communities.

+SYSTEMIC ADVOCACY APPENDIX: FEDERAL GRANT TERMS AND DEFINITIONS

+Systemic Litigation – One PPR and PAIMI

+Systemic litigation is a concerted action to reform the policies or mode of operations of a system of services.
+It attempts to address a systemic issue raised by many individuals, through class action litigation, multi-plaintiff litigation, or in some cases individual litigation when the relief sought has the potential of affecting many people with disabilities.

+Group Advocacy Services – PAIMI

+Group advocacy is defined as work on behalf of groups of people with disabilities pursued through the interventions of systemic litigation, legislative and regulatory advocacy, and systemic advocacy (non-litigious and non-legislative).
+It is concerted action to reform the policies or mode of operations of a system of services such as the disability service system or the policies and practices of private actors.

+One PPR addition: Report the intervention strategy (abuse and neglect investigation, systemic litigation, educating policymakers, and other systemic advocacy) used in each case/project.
+You may select more than one per project.

+Other Systemic Advocacy – One PPR

-Systems advocacy refers to concerted action by the P&A agency to promote and effectuate changes in the policies, rules, and laws that impact people with disabilities, and to remove the barriers that prevent or impede them from leading full, productive lives in the community.
+Other Systems Advocacy refers to concerted action by the P&A agency to promote and effectuate changes in the policies, rules, and laws that impact groups of people with disabilities, and to remove the barriers that prevent or impede them from leading full, productive lives in the community that does not fit elsewhere in the form.
 Systems advocacy typically addresses the establishment, support, improvement, or expansion of (1) programs that provide services or benefits to persons with disabilities, and (2) the legal rights, protections, and entitlements of persons with disabilities; and may involve opposition to efforts to weaken, reduce or eliminate existing services or rights.